-In 2009, the awards for the Named Executive Officers other than the Chief Executive Officer under the 2008 Incentive Compensation Plan consisted of a combination of:
+In 2010, the awards for the Named Executive Officers (other than the Chief Executive Officer) under the 2008 Incentive Compensation Plan consisted of a combination of:

-- 20% nonqualified stock options;

-- 40% performance-based restricted stock units; and

-- 40% service-based restricted stock.
+- 50% performance-based restricted stock units; and - 50% service-based restricted stock.

-The pay mix for the Chief Executive Officer consisted of 50% nonqualified stock options and 50% performance-based restricted stock units.
+The pay mix for the Chief Executive Officer consisted of 100% performance-based restricted stock units.
 Each of these forms of award encourages executives to use their best efforts to increase the value of our stock, since the value of the awards increases with the value of our stock.
 In addition, because an executive officer's right to an award generally vests over time, such awards provide a valuable retention tool.

-Our practice is to determine the dollar amount of equity compensation that we want to provide, based on the closing price of our stock on the date of grant.
-In general, we seek to pay equity incentive compensation that approximates the median for our peer group, if targeted performance is achieved, and the 75th percentile for our peer group, if maximum performance is achieved.
+Our practice is to determine the dollar amount of equity compensation that we want to provide, based on consultation with the compensation consultant who advises the Compensation Committee concerning current market practices.
+In general, we seek to pay equity incentive compensation that approximates the median for our peer group, if targeted performance is achieved and the 75th percentile for our peer group, if maximum performance is achieved.
 In recommending equity compensation awards for an executive, the Compensation Committee considers previously granted but non-vested awards, but it does not generally consider equity ownership or previously vested awards.
 The Compensation Committee typically makes recommendations regarding equity compensation awards at its first meeting in January, depending upon the availability of the financial results for the preceding year.
 Typically, these awards are then approved or adjusted by the Board at its next meeting.
 We make the awards as early as practicable in the year and communicate them to executive officers so that the incentives will be known as early as practicable, thereby maximizing their potential impact.
 We make equity awards after financial data for the preceding year is available, because this information enables us to refine our expectations for the current year.
 The proximity of any awards to earnings announcements or other market events is coincidental.
 Under special circumstances, such as the employment of a new executive or substantial promotion of an existing executive, the Compensation Committee may award equity compensation at other times during the year.
-The Compensation Committee did not make any special grants of equity incentive compensation to any Named Executive Officer in 2009.
+The Compensation Committee did not make any special grants of equity incentive compensation to any Named Executive Officer in 2010.

-On January 29, 2009, we granted nonqualified stock options, performance-based restricted stock units, and service-based restricted stock to the Named Executive Officers (with the exception of the Chief Executive Officer) pursuant to our 2008 Incentive Compensation Plan.
-These awards are reflected on the Table on page 36 entitled "Grants of Plan-Based Awards During 2009."
-The Chief Executive Officer proposed, and the Compensation Committee and Board agreed, that in order to align his incentive compensation directly with shareholder interests and to place 100% of his equity compensation at risk, his equity compensation should consist of performance-based restricted stock units and nonqualified stock options with no service-based component.
+On February 1, 2010, we granted performance-based restricted stock units and service-based restricted stock to the Named Executive Officers (with the exception of the Chief Executive Officer who only received performance-based restricted stock units) pursuant to our 2008 Incentive Compensation Plan.
+These awards are reflected on the Table on page 43 entitled "Grants of Plan-Based Awards During 2010."
+The Compensation Committee and Board, in order to align the Chief Executive Officer's incentive compensation directly with shareholder interests and to place 100% of his equity compensation at risk, determined that his equity compensation should consist of performance-based restricted stock units with no service-based component.

 The portions of the total potential equity award represented by each type of award generally reflected the allocation of such types among our peer group.
-The Compensation Committee awarded the right to earn shares to the Named Executive Officers and certain other executives based on the performance of the Company in 2008.
+The Compensation Committee awarded the right to earn shares to the Named Executive Officers and certain other executives based on the performance of the Company in 2009.
 The awards differed for each of the Named Executive Officers and they were determined by the Compensation Committee, according to each officer's salary level and based on competitive survey data provided by Mercer.
 The awards were not based on individual performance.